getify/Functional-Light-JS/manuscript/ch9.md

 ### Flatten

-From time to time, you may have (or produce through some other operations) an array that's not just a flat list of values, but with nested arrays, such as:
+From time to time, you may have (or produce through some other operations) an array that's not just a flat list of values -- for instance, it might include nested arrays, as shown here:

 ```js
 [ [1, 2, 3], 4, 5, [6, [7, 8]] ]
 ```

-What if you'd like to transform it into:
+What if you'd like to transform it as follows?

 ```js
 [ 1, 2, 3, 4, 5, 6, 7, 8 ]
 ```

-The operation we're looking for is typically called `flatten(..)`, and it could be implemented like this using our swiss army knife `reduce(..)`:
+The operation we're looking for is typically called `flatten(..)`, and it could be implemented like this using our Swiss Army knife `reduce(..)`:

 ```js
 var flatten =